Using Semantic Frames to Add Context to Word Embeddings

 But there is also BERT, which is worth looking at, and how it pre-trains text, too:

-BERT can be found on Github: https://github.com/google-research/bert
+BERT is at Github: https://github.com/google-research/bert